One Tool, Many Languages: Language-Parametric Transformation with Incremental Parametric Syntax: Implementation

-The code is split between approximately 3500 lines in our language implementations, 1600 in our transformations and their harness, 1000 in \packagename{comptrans}, 3300 in our other libraries, and the rest in various examples, tests, and minor extensions to 3rd-party libraries.
+The code is split between approximately 5000 lines in our language implementations, 2300 in our transformations, 1200 in \packagename{comptrans}, 3900 in our other libraries, and the rest in our driver, miscellaneous code, and minor extensions to 3rd-party libraries.
 Note that our language implementations do contain a lot of code clones, due to the limits of metaprogramming in Haskell.